levulinh/what-the-dog-react/README.md

 - **Dog breed classification**: This app is used to classify dog breeds into 120 breeds.

 # How to run
+> :warning: This need a server to run.
+Please refer to [this repo](https://levulinhbk@bitbucket.org/levulinhbk/soc-term-project-dl-service.git/src)

 Just like every other React app, you can run this app by:
 ```
 npm start